garretchristensen/BestPracticesManual/Manual.md

 -   Use locals for varlists

--   Use \`return' command instead of typing in numbers
+-   Use 'return' command instead of typing in numbers

--   Once you post/distribute code or data, any changes at all require a new file name.

--   Separate your cleaning and analysis files; don't make any new vars that need saving (or will be used by a different analysis file)—better to only create once so you know they're the same.

 -   If you have a master .do file that calls other .do files, you can run multiple log files at the same time (so you have a master .log file)

--   Never name a file "final" because it won't be.

--   Name variables "male" instead of "gender."

--   Use a prefix such as x\_ or temp\_ so you know which files can easily be deleted.

 -   Use the label data and notes commands.